badlogic/jglfw/README.md

 If you want to compile the native code yourself, you'll have a much more fun time.
 I only provide instructions to build on Linux and Mac OS X, on Windows you can try to use MinGW.

+## Linux (to compile for Windows 32-/64-bit and Linux 32-/64-bit)
+  * Install dependencies and devel libs

-  * Linux (to compile for Windows 32-/64-bit and Linux 32-/64-bit) sudo apt-get install g++-mingw-w64-i686 g++-mingw-w64-x86-64 g++-multilib gcc-multilib libX11-dev libXrandr libXxf86vm libgl1-mesa-dev libgl1-mesa-glx
+    sudo apt-get install g++-mingw-w64-i686 g++-mingw-w64-x86-64 g++-multilib gcc-multilib libX11-dev libXrandr libXxf86vm libgl1-mesa-dev libgl1-mesa-glx
     ant clean compile-natives package

-  * Mac
+  * Compile

+    ant clean compile-natives package

-    * Latest XCode from the Mac OS X App Store
+## Mac (XCode from the Mac OS X App Store)